brandao-rafael/XFlightTrackr/README.md

     <summary>🇺🇸 English</summary>

 ## Overview
 XFlight Trackr is an application developed in Flutter that aims to provide an improved experience for aviation enthusiasts who use the Xplane-11 flight simulator.
-This is the first version of the application, in which you can connect to Xplane-11 and track crucial flight information, details of some aircraft systems and your real-time location on the map.
+This is the second version of the application, in which you can connect to Xplane-11 and track crucial flight information, details of some aircraft systems, your real-time location on the map, search flight plans and select one.

 ## Main Features
 - Connection to the Xplane-11 flight simulator to obtain real-time flight data.